“The Lord is close to the brokenhearted

 - Everyone suffers loss in different ways depending upon their beliefs, culture, family history, and relationship with the person who died.
 It doesn’t mean that others care less if they mourn differently than you do.
 Grief can also vary greatly depending upon how the child died.
 While some losses are less visible, such as miscarriage, other experiences of loss are more traumatic, such as an accident, illness, murder or death during war.

-The Law Office of J. Michael Solar PLLC not only strives to address the liability issues associated with the loss of a child and recover the resulting damages in full, it offers resources to grieving parents and siblings wherever possible and requested.
+Solar Law not only strives to address the liability issues associated with the loss of a child and recover the resulting damages in full, it offers resources to grieving parents and siblings wherever possible and requested.

-The Law Office of J. Michael Solar PLLC is committed to being a resource to families trying to reconcile their tragic loss.
+Solar Law is committed to being a resource to families trying to reconcile their tragic loss.